wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 ## 8.3 URL Parameters

 The ?layout= parameter controls which design is rendered.
 Default is wide.
-The full layout adds a "PROBATIONARY FIREFIGHTERS" title bar at the top.
+The full layout adds a "PROBATIONARY FIREFIGHTER SPOTLIGHT" title bar at the top.

 ## 8.4 How It Works